vduce/randa-kassis-website/public/interviews/essayistcritics/ec4.md

 Not to mention Asia Bibi in Pakistan—on whose behalf rivers of ink have been spilled and countless demonstrations of solidarity held worldwide.
 She was sentenced to death for allegedly ‘offending Islam’ by drinking from a Muslim well and refusing to convert.

-Alber Saber, an Egyptian Christian, was arrested after being identified as an administrator of a Facebook group titled “Egyptian Atheists”.
+Alber Saber, an Egyptian Christian, was arrested after being identified as an administrator of a Facebook group titled 'Egyptian Atheists'.
 The page had shared a trailer for the controversial film The Innocence of Muslims.
 According to Masrawy.com, his arrest was triggered by a tip-off from a Muslim acquaintance.

 Saeed Malekpour, an Iranian-Canadian web developer, was arrested during a visit to Iran because a programme he had created was used—without his knowledge—to upload images to adult websites.
 Accused of ‘desecrating Islam’, he was tortured and sentenced to death in 2010 by the Revolutionary Court.
 The verdict was upheld by the Iranian Supreme Court in 2011.